sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 Scheduling
 {% endanchor %}

-**Send Immediately:** You can set when this email will be sent to your contacts.
-“Send Immediately” is selected by default.
-If you would like to schedule your campaign, click the “On” button to toggle the custom schedule options.
-Scheduled campaigns will be scheduled only after you click “Schedule” in the upper right hand corner.
+**Send Immediately:** You can set when this email will be sent to your contacts. **Send Immediately** toggled "On" by default.
+If you would like to schedule your campaign for a future date, toggle **Send Immediately** to "Off" and enter the date, timezone, and time that you want your campaign to be sent.
+Scheduled campaigns will be scheduled only after you click **Schedule** in the upper right hand corner.
 Your timezone is set in your [account settings]({{root_url}}/User_Guide/Settings/account.html).

 [Click here if you've accidentally scheduled a campaign and want to unschedule it!]({{root_url}}/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.html#-How-do-I-edit-a-scheduled-campaign)